 3. has competence and experience regarding the case’s subject matter

 An affidavit of merit must include a statement by the medical authority that there is “reasonable and meritorious cause” for the case to proceed.

-The right Chicago medical malpractice attorney will locate that medical authority and will fight for the justice – and for the compensation – that a victim of medical malpractice will need and deserve.
+Contact Personal Injury lawyers at Philips Law Offices and hire a Chicago medical malpractice attorney who will locate that medical authority and will fight for the justice.
+Get the compensation you deserve.